-Coating Thickness of Enameled Wire
+Measuring the Paint Thickness of Winding Wire

 Coatings often not only enhance aesthetics, but also have functional properties; these include protection against mechanical influences and harmful weather influences or the improvement of the haptics.
 Coating thickness is therefore of particular importance in industry.